 One of your lessons could focus on transportation and then be broken out into common transportation situations:

-- Transportation Essentials
+Transportation Essentials for Beginners

 - Terms related to Direction